Paris Baguette

-Paris Baguette is a South Korean multinational chain of bakery-cafés, owned by the SPC Group and headquartered in Seoul.
+Paris Baguette ([paʁi baɡɛt]; Korean: 파리바게뜨; RR: Paribagetteu) or Paris Croissant (Korean: 파리크라상; RR: Parikeurasang), is a South Korean multinational chain of bakery-cafés, owned by the SPC Group and headquartered in Seoul.
 In 1986, it was established as a subsidiary of Shani Co., Ltd., and opened the first 'Paris Baguette' in Gwanghwamun, Seoul, and the first high-end bakery 'Paris Croissant' in Itaewon the following year, and the corporate name changed to the same as the brand name.

-In 1988, the franchise brand, Paris Baguette grew into the No. 1 bakery in Korea in 2004, branching out to local subsidiaries in the United States, Vietnam, Singapore, etc. By establishing Paris Baguette it has become a global company.
+Founded in 1988, the franchise brand, Paris Baguette grew into the No. 1 bakery in South Korea in 2004, branching out to local subsidiaries in Vietnam, Indonesia, Singapore, Mongolia, the US and other countries.

-Franchises

-Paris Baguette
+Operations

 In 1988, Paris Croissant launched Paris Baguette, a popular bakery café franchise brand.
-As of May 2022, the chain had over 3,600 retail stores in South Korea and 99 stores in the United States.
-Paris Baguette also launched almost 185 retail stores in China, Vietnam, Singapore and France.
+As of December 2024, the chain had over 3,700 retail stores in South Korea, over 200 stores in the United States, and more than 10 stores in Canada.
+Paris Baguette also launched retail stores in France, United Kingdom, China, Malaysia, Vietnam, Indonesia, Mongolia and so on.

-Caffè Pascucci
+The U.S. Paris Baguette franchises have concentrated on selling cakes, pastries, and bread, instead of evolving into more general eateries as some other bakery cafés have done.

 Caffè Pascucci is an Italian espresso café franchise.

-Other

-Other franchises of Paris Croissant include LINA's and Tamati (sandwich), Passion5 (upscale dessert gallery), L’atelier (café restaurant).
+Other franchises of Paris Croissant include LINA's and Tamati (sandwich), Passion5 (upscale dessert gallery), L'atelier (café restaurant).
 It also handles the Korean branch of Jamba Juice (smoothie).

-Labor practices
+Controversies

 In 2022 a boycott of Paris Baguette took off after a worker at a Pyeongtaek factory was fatally crushed by a sauce mixing machine.
-Shortly before the incident another worker at the factory had sustained an injury to their hand from a production machine but was not sent to the hospital since they were not a full time worker.
-Various Korean trade unions have condemned the company due to a history of safety issues and union busting.
+Shortly before the incident another worker at the factory had sustained an injury to their hand from a production machine but was not sent to the hospital since they were not a full-time worker.
+Various South Korean trade unions have condemned the company due to a history of safety issues and union busting.